Practice/Industry Group Overview

 Business and IP fundamentals

-Our website offers an introduction to business structures, shareholder agreements, the formation of capital, and issues regarding taxation.
+This section offers an introduction to business structures, shareholder agreements, the formation of capital, and issues regarding taxation.
 We also address important issues facing existing companies, like employee compensation and licensing.
 This material should be considered informational in nature, as it does not constitute legal advice.
-If you have specific questions, please direct them to Sunstein's Business Practice Group.
+If you have specific questions, please direct them to Sunstein’s Business Practice Group.